a2nfinance/gammaflow/text_to_video/README.md

 ```
 ## Run unit tests
 ### Text to class
+To run the unit tests for the text-to-class model:
 ```
 python .\unit_test\text_to_class.test.py
 ```
 ### Generate videos
+To run the unit tests for generating videos:
 ```
 python .\unit_test\generate_videos.test.py
 ```

 ## Evaluate Models
 ### Text to class
+To evaluate the text-to-class model:
 ```
 python .\evaluate_models\eval_text_to_class.py
 ```
 ### Generate videos
+To evaluate the video generation model:
 ```
 python .\evaluate_models\eval_generate_videos.py
 ```